 An important aspect of M Arch I advising is the Vertical Portfolio Review.
 Here, on a day soon after Final Reviews each semester, M Arch I students are asked to pin up their latest studio work, a sampling of completed projects from earlier studios, and their entering/admission portfolio.
 In a private discussion lasting around 20 minutes with a three-person faculty group called a “dialog team” (which includes the student’s current teacher), the arc of the student’s development as a designer is discussed.
 The student’s strengths, weaknesses, ambitions, and obstacles are assessed.
 Academic career advice is offered, based on the work, and feedback is invited about the experience of the Vertical Studio program.

 Participation in Vertical Portfolio Reviews is required for entry into the Advanced Design studio sequence.
-The process is administered by the Coordinator of Vertical Studio Sequence in concert with the participation of a cross-section of other graduate faculty members designated by the Associate Dean for Graduate Programs.
+The process is administered by the Coordinator of Vertical Studio Sequence in concert with the participation of a cross-section of other graduate faculty members designated by the Associate Dean for Academic Affairs.
 This process occurs at the end of the student’s third semester of Vertical Studio, rather than fourth, so as to allow students time to redirect their efforts should the committee determine that an adjustment or redirection should be made.

 When are portfolio reviews?

 The exact portfolio review date for each semester is announced as part of the final review schedule.
 Each student is scheduled for a first portfolio review at the end of their penultimate vertical studio.

 - If a student is waived from two vertical studios, the first portfolio review will be scheduled at the end of the first vertical studio.